learningmatter-mit/PerovskiteOrderingGCNNs/saved_models/README.md

-The file size of the saved models for the repo is too big to be archived here, and thus, the saved models are archived on Zenodo ([DOI: 10.5281/zenodo.11099803](https://doi.org/10.5281/zenodo.11099803)).
+All pretrained saved models are archived on Zenodo ([DOI: 10.5281/zenodo.11099803](https://doi.org/10.5281/zenodo.11099803)).
 Please place all saved model files in this directory to use them for evaluating GCNNs.